Ancient Indian Secrets to be an Excellent Student!

 “So this was the reason students were sent to Gurukulam in their childhood?
 I understand that our Indian ancestors were very clever.
 They said it in a nutshell: You stop wishing and start doing! ”

 These essential features are not just for students.
-We can be an ideal student and learn throughout our life span – there is no end to learning.
+We can be ideal students and learn throughout our life span – there is no end to learning.
 It teaches you how to be an excellent lifelong learner.
-This is a way of life for a perfect human being
+This is also a way of life for a perfect human being.

 By